thePlatform/thePlatform-video-manager/readme.txt

 Manage your content hosted by thePlatform and embed media in WordPress posts.

 == Description ==
-View your content hosted by thePlatform for Media and easily embed videos from your library in WordPress posts, modify media metadata, and upload new media.
+View your content hosted by thePlatform and easily embed videos from your library in WordPress posts, modify media metadata, and upload new media.

 == Installation ==
 Copy the folder "thePlatform-video-manager" with all included files into the "wp-content/plugins" folder of WordPress.
 Activate the plugin and set your MPX credentials in the plugin settings interface.